Small-Scale Poultry Processing

 • 65% for broilers without giblets

 Cut-up includes removal of the wings, legs, and front halves (breast).
 Whole legs and leg quarters can be cut into thighs and drumsticks.
 Common cut-up configurations consist of eight pieces (wings, breasts, thighs, drumsticks).
 The wings can also be cut into drumettes.
-The remaining racks are a by-product (e.g., soup stock, pet food, waste).
+The remaining “backs” are a by-product and can be sold to make bone broth or pet food.

 Small plants that debone manually place the whole bird on a cone and cut off the wings, breast, and legs.
 Breasts and thighs are commonly deboned in large plants with automated equipment.
-Meat should not be deboned for at least 4 hours, since rigor mortis is occurring, and deboning early would toughen the meat.
-(See the Aging section below).
+Meat should not be deboned for at least four hours, since rigor mortis is occurring, and deboning early would toughen the meat.
+(See the Aging section below.)

 “Further processing” includes not only cut-up and deboned, but also portioned, formed, cooked, cured, smoked, and brined products.
 Further processing seems like another world for most small processors today, but in the future it may be an important value-adding option for them.
 It’s important to note that further processing requires government inspection.

-Portioning and sizing are important in the conventional industry, since many restaurants only want to buy uniform portions of meat.
+Portioning and sizing are important in the conventional industry, because many restaurants only want to buy uniform portions of meat.

 Formed products are made by reducing the particle size of the meat, adding ingredients for flavor or functionality, tumbling to increase penetration of brine, and forming with a stuffer or mold.
 Some products are also coated with breading and cooked.
 Formed products include the following:

-Whole (deli rolls and loaves); these have pieces that can still be recognized as meat.
+- Whole (deli rolls and loaf); these have pieces that can still be recognized as meat.

-- Emulsified (hot dog, bologna, sausages); the pieces of meat are very small and, when mixed with fat and water, may not be recognizable as meat.
-(7)
+- Emulsified (hot dog, bologna, sausages); the pieces of meat are very small and, when mixed with fat and water, may not be recognizable as meat (Owens, 2001).

-Rigor mortis is relatively brief in poultry; it is largely complete in 4 hours in chickens (6 to 8 hours in turkeys).
-Rigor is not fully complete for 24 hours, but tenderness only increases marginally after the initial 4 hours.
-According to Luke Elliott, "We normally advised people who bought birds on the day of processing to wait 24 hours before eating the bird."
-(23)
+Rigor mortis is relatively brief in poultry; it is largely complete in four hours in chickens (six to eight hours in turkeys).
+Rigor is not fully complete for 24 hours, but tenderness only increases marginally after the initial four hours.

 Rigor is dependent on temperature: at warmer temperatures, it occurs more quickly.
 However, carcass temperature must be kept low enough to prevent microbial growth.